noi-techpark/bdp-commons/data-collectors/spreadsheets-office365/README.md

 A data collector to synchronize an Office 365 Worksheet hosted on a Microsoft Sharepoint site, with a Big Data Platform using Keycloak.

 For Authentication with Microsoft's Services msal4j with certificates is used.
-All other requests are made using the REST API.
+All further actions are handled by the Sharepoint REST API.

-For Authentication with the ODH, [Keycloak](https://www.keycloak.org/) is used.
+For Authentication with the [OpenDataHub](https://opendatahub.bz.it/) , [Keycloak](https://www.keycloak.org/) is used.

-A cron job checks if changes were made (comparing last change date) in the worksheet and downloads the new version in case changes where made.
-Then the data in the sheet gets converted and mapped to StationDtos and then send to the ODH.
+Note: With some changes, any Big Data Platform can be used.

 ## Table of contents